 When you've finished, set aside your Mission Statement and walk away.
 Go about the rest of your life for a few days.
 Don't forget about your mission, but keep it in the back of your mind.

 After you've had time to stew on things, sit down and review what you've written.
 How does your Mission Statement make you feel?
 Can you improve upon it?
 You want a vision to give you a sense of purpose that drives you day-in and day-out, through good times and bad.

 Note: To make things easier, I've created a free PDF version of this project for you to download and print: Your Personal Mission Statement.

 Over the past couple of years, I've thought a lot about people who set (and achieve) big goals but then lose their way.
 This happens all of the time.

 Many people spend years digging out of debt only to fall back into the pit.
 Or there are folks like me who manage to lose fifty pounds but then gain it all back.
 (I've done that twice before.
 I'm in the middle of a gain right now — but I'm trying to put the brakes on.)

 I think the big problem is that people forget to ask themselves, “What next?”
 They have a plan to get out of debt or to lose weight, but they don't have a plan for what follows.
 I think another issue is that people pick the wrong goals.

 - Your aim shouldn't be to get out of debt.
 Your aim should be to boost your personal profit; debt reduction then becomes an inevitable side effect.

 - Similarly, your target shouldn't be a specific weight.
 Your goals should be to eat right and to exercise thirty or sixty minutes each day.
 If you do this, fitness will follow.

-Whether your digging out of debt, building your debt snowball, are wondering what to do now that you've achieved Financial Independence, or happiness and well-being can be improved by having a sense of purpose.
+Whether you're digging out of debt, building your debt snowball, are wondering what to do now that you've achieved Financial Independence, your happiness and well-being can be improved by having a sense of purpose.
 What's yours?